Aggregate

 • Must be queried directly at the root; can't be nested within another query

-The following example returns the sum of story points per person, with filters applied to only include items where the status column is set to “Done”.
+The following example returns the sum of story points per person, filtering to include only items where the status column is set to "Done".

 query {